sarahschwartz/double-zero/docs/step-by-step-guide.md

 explorer to display the source code and ABIs of contracts.

 You are going to be prompted about the versions of compilers that you want to support.
-Please choose solc at least 0.8.24 and zksolc at least 1.56.
+Please choose solc at least 0.8.24 and the latest versions of all other options.
 This is going to be used to verify contracts of our dapp.

 In a new terminal run the following commands: